Tabrizian/tabrizian.github.io/_posts/blog/2017-06-21-docker-multistage-builds.md

 # Introduction

-Finally the long waited feature of Docker is released into the stable branch. :tada: :tada:
+Finally the long waited feature of Docker is released into the stable branch.
+:tada: :tada: From the benefits of this new feature we can point out following:

+* Smaller image size
+* Some ways of using multiple ```FROM``` in ```Dockerfile```

+# Ok, So What the hack is this?!

+Suppose that you have